Roger Moore — The Debonair Bond

 Sloth Nada.

-Surrogate Cruelty Bond produces another high body count, and his enemies do pretty well too.
+Wraith Bond produces another high body count, and his enemies do pretty well too.
 Nothing too intense.
 It's fun killings.

 Thought You might exercise some brain cells working out the puzzle-like plot.

 Humor More jokes than normal, with many double entendres: after sex, a nude woman holding a wine glass says, "I need a refill."
 A few of the gags drift into the silly (a Tarzan yell could be edited out even now), but most work, making this the funniest Bond film.
+Of note, their are clowns, but as is always the case, they are not funny.

 Lust Many, many hot chicks in flattering outfits plus the first clear, brightly lit female nudity when Maud Adams leaves her pool (it's seen from a distance).

-A few hot Indian girls would have been nice.
+A few more hot Indian girls would have been nice.
 For being set in India, the number of blondes is abnormal.

 A View to a Kill